iterative/dvc.org/static/docs/user-guide/using-docker.md

 RUN pip install dvc
 ```

-Or use a conda based image:
+Or use a Conda based image:

 ```dockerfile
 FROM continuumio/miniconda3